Questioning the Messages We Are Fed

 Steps for Seeking Support Around Weight Loss

-If you’re curious about losing or gaining weight or have questions around your natural set point, it’s a good idea to consult a health care professional.
-Your local doctor, nutritionist or dietitian should be able to help you with this information.
+If you’re curious about losing or gaining weight, or have questions around your natural set point, it’s a good idea to consult a health care professional.
+Your local doctor, nutritionist, or dietitian should be able to help you with this information.
 With support, you can focus on mapping out healthy, sustainable ways of eating that don’t just measure success through weight loss.

 If you are working on changing your eating patterns, it may be helpful to check out community health centers or a nutritionist for information about what products or programs they offer.
 Before spending money, become fully informed about the weight loss program and check out the safety and credibility of the program or product you’re considering.
-If you have a complaint about a program or product, address your complaint directly to the company involved, so they are aware of the problem and have an opportunity to fix it.

-Finally, if you ever find yourself becoming obsessed by the desire to lose weight or maintain a certain weight, it’s important to seek help.
+Finally, if you ever find yourself becoming obsessed with the desire to lose weight or maintain a certain weight, it’s important to seek help.
 There are often underlying emotional issues behind this drive and support can help you address both the emotional and physical components.

 Information for this article was provided by: